Jcspoza/Jcspoza/README.md

 *Name : Jose Carlos Santmaria Poza*

 I´m interested in:
-- Hardware done withArduino, esp32, raspberry pico W, mico:bit,...and progrmamed with arduino IDE or micropython
+- Mircoprocesosr Hardware: Arduino, esp32, raspberry pico W, mico:bit,...and progrmamed with arduino IDE or micropython or makeblock
 - Python and AI-ML
 - Scratcht

-Currently I am teaching scratch to persons wit intellectual disabilities
+Currently I am teaching scratch to persons with intellectual disabilities all ages

-Also I speach to teens about social networks like tiktok in the sense to protect from risk of bad use and wellbeing
+Also I speach to teens about social networks like Tiktok in the sense to protect them from risk of bad use and promoting wellbeing

 You can reach me by mail : jcspoza@gmail.com